Girlschool: 1983–1985: American sirens

 The new Girlschool, now a five-piece group, signed with the PolyGram American subsidiary Mercury Records, once home of the American all-girls rock band The Runaways.
 The label saw in the band an opportunity to produce a rival for chart-winning female-fronted bands like Heart and Lita Ford and pushed the music of the band even more towards FM friendly American hard rock.
 The band was paired with producer Nick Tauber, who had produced the first albums of Thin Lizzy and the most successful albums of Toyah and Marillion, contributing also to the launch of the British glam metal act Girl.
 The resulting album Running Wild, sported ten keyboard-laden tracks much different from Girlschool's most successful music.
 The record label decided to release the album only in the US in February 1985, but actually gave little support to its marketing.
 The review of the magazine Kerrang! reflects the opinions of Dufort and McAuliffe, which described years later the album as rubbish or even worse.
 Running Wild had insignificant sales on the US market, not representing the breakthrough the band and the label had hoped for.
 A live performance of Girlschool as a quintet at Camden Palace in London was taped for the VHS Play Dirty Live, which was released in 1985 and reissued on DVD with the title Live from London in 2005.

-The band did some shows supporting the glam rock band Hanoi Rocks in Great Britain, before joining Deep Purple's comeback world tour, where Girschool played in a supporting role all over the USA.
+The band did some shows supporting the glam rock band Hanoi Rocks in Great Britain, before joining Deep Purple's comeback world tour, where Girlschool played in a supporting role all over the USA.
 A tour of India and the Far East completed their live activities for 1985.
 Vocal duties were shared on stage between McAuliffe and Bodimead, who also played keyboards.
 At the end of the tour, Jackie Bodimead left the band to pursue a solo career.